The ULTIMATE guide to Hoi An tailors (with prices)

 And even if you can handle the tenacious sales assistants, the stuffy changing rooms and the fabric walls so colourful that they look like a unicorn vomited on them, navigating the tailoring process to ensure you’re getting the best value for money without compromising on quality is easier said than done.

 I’ll help you with both of those.
-After two dedicated clothes tailoring sessions in Vietnam, I’ve learned the ins and outs of the process and can run you through it step by step.
-I’ve also included photos of the pieces I got made, along with pricing and details on the tailors I used.
+After three trips to Vietnam across six years and getting clothes made by 15 different tailors in Hoi An (plus visiting many more), I’ve learned the ins and outs of the process and can run you through it step by step.

 Whether you’re after a few cheap and cheerful wardrobe upgrades, investing in high-quality timeless pieces, or seeking something special for an event, this Hoi An tailor guide will ensure your clothes tailoring experience is… well, seamless!
 (Sorry, I had to!)

-Other things to do in Hoi An
+🛌🏼 Where to stay in Hoi An

-Other tips for Vietnam
+📸 Other tips for Vietnam

 Why is Hoi An known for tailoring?